-- The UID of the file must match the UID of the Advisor or z/OS Agent. - The write permission of the file can only be set for the user class.
-The group and others classes can only be granted read permission. - Linux on System z Management Agents use internal trace by default.
+- The write permission of the file can be set only for the user and group classes. - The others class can be granted only read permission. - Linux on System z Management Agents use internal trace by default.
 This internal trace is dumped to the /opt/ibm/lifeline/log/agent.trace file when one of the following conditions is true: - The Linux on System z Management Agent is stopped. - The DUMPLOG command is issued.

 The /opt/ibm/lifeline/log file system should have 256 MB of available space to prevent truncation of the dumped internal log.
 A fixed number of trace records are stored in internal memory.
 When this number of records has been reached, the logging wraps.
-For more information about the DUMPLOG command, see "Linux on System z Workloads" on page 12.
+For more information about the DUMPLOG command, see "Linux on System z Workloads" on page 13.